emirot/algo-blog/blog/content/posts/reverse_linked_list_from.md

 ## Challenge

-Given the head of a singly linked list and two integers left and right where left <= right, reverse the nodes of the list from position left to position right, and return the reversed list.
+Given the head of a singly linked list and two integers, reverse the nodes of the list from position left to position right.

 E.g: reverseBetween(head, 2, 4)